 Stools can be bulky things that there just isn’t quite enough space for.
 So consider a seat that slides away under your kitchen island.
 You still have a spot for little ones to sit so you can supervise homework while you make supper but they are more permanent. (via House Beautiful)

-I envy the the kitchen that has this brilliant idea.
-If your kitchen island has drawers, make a pullout cutting board!
+I envy the kitchen that has this brilliant idea.
+If your kitchen island has drawers, you can make a pullout cutting board!
 You can either add a drawer for your trash can underneath or you can pull it underneath while you’re chopping away.
 Either way, it will certainly help keep potato peelings off the floor.

 While this built in spice cabinet is pretty, you can create the same effect by attaching picture ledges or spice shelves to the side of the island you already have.
 This idea is probably best for you single folks or child-less couples because otherwise, you’re asking for a mess. (via Durasupreme Cabinetry)